FDE Toolkit · JDs Decoded

 Customer-facing role

-Source: our own scan of LinkedIn US Forward Deployed Engineer job postings.
-Sample of N=408 roles across 232 distinct hirers, over a 30-day window (snapshot 2026-06-16).
+Source: our own scan of LinkedIn US Forward Deployed Engineer job postings, August 2026.
+A sample of 1,190 roles across 585 distinct hirers over a 30-day window.
+It is a sample, not every FDE job in the market.

 What employers ask for